 Work is what we normally think of when it comes to productivity—focused, dedicated work time.

 Typically my workday starts with making coffee in a more mindful way.
 I consider it as a ‘rest’ activity since it’s a peaceful and meditative routine for me.
-Coffee in hand, I then hop into a BTT Community focus group session to get into actual work for 90 minutes.

 I often will then take a short break to play a chess game after the focused work session to recharge a bit.
 Especially with the pandemic, I always try to make sure I have enough ‘connect’ sprinkled throughout my week, like a call I had recently with my friend Cait Flanders about her newest book.